The Color of the Moon: Lunar Painting in American Art

 Lenders include the Cooper Hewitt, Smithsonian Design Museum, the Delaware Art Museum, Francis Lehman Loeb Art Center at Vassar College, Montclair Art Museum, National Gallery of Art, The New-York Historical Society, Olana State Historic Site, Pennsylvania Academy of the Fine Arts, Smithsonian American Art Museum, Virginia Museum of Fine Arts, Yale University Art Gallery, along with works from other institutions and private collections.

-The Hudson River Museum will co-publish a fully-illustrated, 200-page catalog with Fordham University Press and the Michener Art Museum.
+The Hudson River Museum co-published a fully-illustrated, 200-page catalog with Fordham University Press and the Michener Art Museum.
 Authors include co-curators Laura Vookles (Chair, Curatorial Department, Hudson River Museum) and Bartholomew F. Bland (Executive Director, Lehman College Art Gallery, The City University of New York), as well as Theodore W. Barrow (Assistant Curator, Hudson River Museum), Stella Paul (author of Chromaphilia: The Story of Color in Art), and Melissa Martens Yaverbaum (Executive Director, Council of American Jewish Museums).
-Themes explored in the essays will include our eternal fascination with the appearance of the moon and the myths it inspired; the moonlit landscapes of the Hudson River School; the moody moon of the Gilded Age; the allure of our lunar neighbor for early Modernists; and how the race for the moon transformed its appearance in popular culture.
+Themes explored in the essays include our eternal fascination with the appearance of the moon and the myths it inspired; the moonlit landscapes of the Hudson River School; the moody moon of the Gilded Age; the allure of our lunar neighbor for early Modernists; and how the race for the moon transformed its appearance in popular culture.